JibChain-LLC/jibchain-poc/README.md

 > Ensure you Node version is >=18.8.0

-After that, you run the development server with:
+After that, you run the local development server with:

 ```bash
 npm run dev